cblanquera/mcp/docs/documenting/Documentation-Style-Guide.md

  - Use capital letters *(A, B, C)* for supporting points.
  - Use numbers again *(1, 2, 3)* for sub-supporting points.
  - Do not go beyond 3 topic levels *(1.2.2. is okay, 1.2.1.1. is too deep)*.
- - Always apply the “at least two” rule:
+ - Always apply the "at least two" rule:
    - If there’s a 1, there must be a 2.
    - If there’s an A, there must be a B.
    - If there’s a bullet or number list, it must have at least 2 items.